-Place the flour and salt in a large mixing bowl.
+- Place the flour and salt in a large mixing bowl.
 Stir to mix.
 Made a well in the center and crack in the eggs.
-Use a rubber spatula to break the eggs and start to incorporate the flour from the side while gradually add in the pandan juice and then coconut milk.
+Use a rubber spatula to break the eggs and start to incorporate the flour from the side while gradually add in the pandan juice and then the thin coconut milk.
 Mix until the batter is smooth.
 Strain the batter if necessary to get rid of lumps.
 You can keep the batter in the fridge up to 48 hours if you are not cooking it right away, otherwise, proceed to cook.
 There's no need to rest the batter

 Making the crepes:

 - Preheat a non-stick skillet over medium-high heat (not all the way high).
 This is important in creating the "rough" texture on the surface of the crepes.
 It needs to be hot enough when the batter first touch the hot pan to create that large pores

 - Rub the non-stick skillet with oil using a paper towel (optional).
 I didn't do this.
 Lift the pan up from the fire with one hand and ladle about one ladleful, about 1/3-1/2 cup of the batter onto the middle of the pan and swirl the pan to cover the base of the pan quickly to make a thin pancake about 7-8 inches in diameter.
 They don't have to be perfectly circle.
 Just do your best.
 Lower the heat immediately to medium-low

 - Cook until when you shake the pan, the crepe loosen.
 Remove and set aside.
 Refer to video on how to cook the crepe

 - Continue to do this until you run out of batter.
 Don't forget to give the batter a stir each time before ladling into the pan